sjakthol/dedup-simulator/README.md

 ### Setup
-As mentioned earlier, this component has extra dependencies that were not installed by default since they require extra dependencies that cannot be installed with pip.
-The packages the oversampler requires are:
+As mentioned earlier, this component has extra dependencies that were not installed by default since they depend on packages that cannot be installed with pip.
+The extra packages the oversampler requires are:
 * numpy
 * scipy
 * scikit-learn